zoldello/Gramene-Tree/README.md

 - Unselect a specific leaf node by clicking on it (if the leaf node is selected.)
 The leaf node will clear out.

 - Search by name by typing in the search box.

+- well Annotated models are in bold.
+It is only visible if it is a leaf node.